New Environmental Justice Small Grant Cycle Open

 Individuals and organizations that are tax exempt under federal Internal Revenue Code Section 501(c)(4) are not eligible to apply for this funding.

 “Environmental justice” is defined in Government Code section 65040.12 as “the fair treatment of people of all races, cultures, and incomes with respect to the development, adoption, implementation, and enforcement of environmental laws, regulations, and policies.”

-Grants will be awarded on a competitive basis for projects that are based in communities with the most significant exposure to pollution.
-Grants will be awarded for the following statutory purposes as defined in Public Resources Code Section 71116:
+Grants are awarded on a competitive basis for projects that are based in communities with the most significant exposure to pollution.
+Grants are awarded for the following statutory purposes as defined in Public Resources Code Section 71116:

 - Distribution of information to help resolve environmental problems;

 - Identification of improvements in communication and coordination between stakeholders and CalEPA, and its Boards, Departments, and Office (BDOs), in order to address the most significant exposure(s) to pollution;

 - Improvement of community or tribal government understanding about environmental issues that affect its community or tribal government;